hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 `51474bc8b289f991feede52575ed6e58`, three commands, and requires 44,800 TCDM bytes.
 TFLite `BUILTIN_REF` produces an exact 14,400-byte golden.

-The package structure is valid at inspection time: input NHWC-to-C32, one `C32ToCHW` command with mode 5 and C144 valid depth, then output DMA.
-However, the focused Verilator test returned runtime status `4` instead of pass status `3` at 70,676 ns.
-This is the first task to diagnose.
-Do not widen the compiler contract or modify RTL to hide the failure.
+The package contains input NHWC-to-C32, one `C32ToCHW` command with mode 5 and C144 valid depth, then output DMA.
+The focused Verilator test passes all 14,400 bytes at 155,705 total simulated ns, 125,397 ns measured invocation time, and 85,414 PMU cycles.
+Those cycles are 24.5% of the 347,992-cycle Micro-MobileNet reference and 22.0% of the 388,146-cycle Micro-YOLO reference.
+These ratios are focused cross-workload attribution only, not 1:1 targets.
+The runtime uses strided vector loads and contiguous vector stores, with no scalar byte-copy or command-per-byte slow path.
+The earlier status-4 failure was a cocotb setup bug: the focused test had not written its invocation and binding table to L2.

 ### Verified YOLO-specific evidence